springfall2008/batpred/docs/install.md

 ![image](https://github.com/springfall2008/batpred/assets/48591903/56bca491-1069-4abb-be29-a50b0a67a6b9)

-If you have used either the [Predbat add-on](#predbat-add-on-install) or [Combined AppDaemon and Predbat add-on](#appdaemon-predbat-combined-install) installation method then once installed and configured you should update Predbat to the latest version by selecting the latest version in the **select.predbat_update** selector, or by enabling the **switch.predbat_auto_update** to auto-update Predbat.
+If you have used either the [Predbat add-on](#predbat-add-on-install) or [Combined AppDaemon and Predbat add-on](#appdaemon-predbat-combined-install) installation method then once Predbat has been installed and configured you should update Predbat to the latest version by selecting the latest version in the **select.predbat_update** selector, or by enabling the **switch.predbat_auto_update** to auto-update Predbat.

+## HACS Update

+**Not Recommended**

+HACS checks for updates and new releases only once a day by default, you can however force it to check again, or download a specific version by using the 'Redownload' option from the top-right three dots menu for Predbat in the HACS Automation section.

+**NOTE:** If you update Predbat through HACS you may need to restart AppDaemon as it sometimes reads the config wrongly during the update.
+(If this happens you will get a template configuration error in the entity **predbat.status**).<BR>
+Go to Settings, Add-ons, AppDaemon, and click 'Restart'.

+If you update Predbat via Home Assistant or via Predbat's build-in update then HACS will not know about this and you'll continue to get messages in HACS about updating Predbat.

 ## Manual update of Predbat